 Steve Jobs: A Visionary Who Turned Failure into Success

-This article explores Steve Jobs biography, his failures, achievements, and how his vision continues to inspire millions worldwide.
+This article talks about Steve Jobs’s biography, failures, achievements, and how his vision continues to inspire millions of people across the world.

 Steve Jobs’ Early Life and Education